aboelkassem/blog/src/pages/blog/designing-data-intensive-applications-notes-ch-1-reliable-scalable-and-maintainable-applications.md

   - reliability
   - maintainability
 ---
-Hello, this is a new series of articles for my notes and summaries of the "Designing Data-Intensive Applications" book by Martin Kleppmann.
+Hello, this is a [new series](/tags/data-intensive-apps) of articles for my notes and summaries of the "Designing Data-Intensive Applications" book by Martin Kleppmann.

+In this article, we will walkthrough the first chapter of this book `Chapter.1 Reliable, Scalable, and Maintainable Applications`.

 ## Table Of Content (TOC)
 - [Thinking About Data Systems](#thinking-about-data-systems)